Boon-Jun/CS3245-HW3/README.txt

  In our opinion, one possible way to perform phrasal queries is to index the documents into postings for unigrams and bi-grams, and store both type of grams into the index.
  We can also extend this to higher n-grams as long as space is not an issue.
- Example: "Fight me please" will be indexed as "Fight", "me", "Fight me" etc.
+ Example: "Fight me please" will be indexed as "Fight", "me", "Fight me", "me please" etc.

  To perform the search, n-grams from the query will be first obtained.
- When phrasal queries are enabled we could modify the VSM such that the axes of a vector for each documents are the n-grams instead of one word.
+ When phrasal queries are enabled we could modify the VSM such that the axes of a vector for each documents includes the n-grams along with the unigrams.
  We could then implement the same lnc.ltc ranking scheme and rank each document accordingly.

  However, this implementation does not consider phrases that has a length of more than n, where n is the highest numbered n-gram stored in the index.

 2. Describe how your search engine reacts to long documents and long queries as compared to short documents and queries.
 Is the normalization you use sufficient